-2022 Financial Highlights
+2023 Financial Highlights

-- Total revenue was \$381.1 million, an increase of 75% year-over-year. - Marketplace revenue was \$303.1 million. - Supplier services revenue was \$77.9 million. - Total gross profit was \$147.6 million, an increase of 158% year-over-year.
-Gross profit margin improved to 38.7% for year ended December 31, 2022 from 26.2% for the year ended December 31, 2021.

-- Marketplace gross profit margin improved to 28.6% for the year ended December 31, 2022 from 25.1% for the year ended December 31, 2021. - Net loss attributable to common stockholders was \$76.0 million, an increase of \$14.6 million year-over-year, and Adjusted EBITDA was negative \$41.8 million, reflecting an increase of \$2.0 million year-over-year.
+- Total revenue was \$463.4 million, an increase of 22% year-over-year. - Marketplace revenue was \$394.8 million, an increase of 30% year-over-year. - Supplier services revenue was \$68.7 million. - Total gross profit was \$178.3 million, an increase of 22% year-over-year. - Marketplace gross profit margin improved to 30.8% for the year ended December 31, 2023 from 28.2% for the year ended December 31, 2022. - Net loss attributable to common stockholders was \$67.5 million, a decrease of \$11.6 million year-over-year, and Adjusted EBITDA was negative \$27.5 million, reflecting an improvement of \$17.3 million year-over-year.

 To supplement our consolidated financial statements, which are prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), we provide investors with certain non-GAAP financial measures, including Adjusted EBITDA.
-For a full reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure stated in accordance with GAAP, please see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operational and Business Metrics" in our Annual Report on Form 10-K filed with the SEC on March 16, 2023.
+For a full reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure stated in accordance with GAAP, please see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operational and Business Metrics" in our Annual Report on Form 10-K filed with the SEC on February 29, 2024.